KarenOk/FeedReader-Testing/README.md

     - *Check that on a successful feed load, there is at least one entry*.

 2. Tests for news feed selection:
-    - *Check thats there's a content change when a different feed is selected.*
+    - *Check that there's a content change when a different feed is selected.*